mk4001/VE-Display/README.md

 - Manual start/stop scan control.
 - Configurable advertisement keys from the iPhone app.
 - Device list with automatic removal of stale BLE devices.
-- Apple CarPlay list view for discovered devices.
-- Apple CarPlay detail view with live values refreshed at 1 Hz while iOS allows BLE updates.
+- Apple CarPlay list view with large device names and device-type icons.
+- Apple CarPlay voice announcements when a device is selected.
+- CarPlay speech routed through the vehicle audio system when available.
 - iPhone portrait-only interface.
 - Launch splash screen and About screen using the VE-Display app icon.